Financial reporting

 8. Use accounting software

 There are several software solutions that can help automate and manage the chart of accounts.
+According to Sage, finance teams can save up to 30% of their time by automating manual accounting tasks, highlighting the efficiency gains software provides over manual systems.

 While Excel and Google Sheets are great for beginning businesses, you’ll most likely want a dedicated financial software platform for all of your accounting needs.
 The best software offers advanced features like automation, integration, and enhanced security, which are essential as your business grows and your financial processes become more complex.